-Permanently closed roadways need to be bermed off.
-Haul truck tires can be used to temporarily restrict access to haul trucks and large water trucks.
+Permanently closed roadways shall be bermed off.
+Haul truck tires may be used to temporarily restrict access to haul trucks and large water trucks.

-Where haul trucks are hauling loaded downhill additional controls shall be implemented to minimize the risk such as straddle berms, run-a-way ramp, signage for lower gear/speeds, RAMP Tech monitoring.
+Where haul trucks are hauling loaded downhill additional controls shall be implemented to minimize the risk (Ex., straddle berms, run-away ramp, signage for lower gear/speeds, RAMP Tech monitoring.)

 Signs should be utilized on all roads to indicate speed limits.
 Use of signage shall be evaluated on all roadways to warn for hazardous conditions and placed at appropriate locations.
-Examples of signs that may be needed: intersection, narrow roadway, obstructed view, road damage, indication of right-of-way, etc. Signs shall be regularly maintained and readable.
+Examples of signs that may be needed: intersection, narrow roadway, obstructed view, road damage, indication of right-of-way, personnel working, etc. Signs shall be regularly maintained and readable.

 During adverse weather conditions, speed limits will be reduced and traffic should be limited to only necessary travel.
-If weather conditions prevent safe operation, traffic shall be stopped until weather conditions are safe.
+If weather conditions prevent safe operation, traffic shall be stopped until weather clears.
 In areas where fog or snow are frequent, guideposts shall be used to delineate edge of road.